aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/animations/set-up-target-camera/_index.md

 - Basic knowledge of Java programming.
 - Java Development Kit (JDK) installed on your machine.
 - Aspose.3D library downloaded and added to your project.
-You can download it [here](https://releases.aspose.com/3d/java/).
+You can download the library [download Aspose.3D Java library](https://releases.aspose.com/3d/java/).

 ## Import Packages